junxit/us-congress-bills-111/metadata.md

 - 2009-09-24 — Message on Senate action sent to the House.
 - 2009-09-24 — Received in the House.
 - 2009-09-24 — Referred to the House Committee on House Administration.
+- 2009-09-30 — Considered under suspension of the rules. (consideration: CR H10085-10087)
+- 2009-09-30 — DEBATE - The House proceeded with forty minutes of debate on S. Con.
+Res.
+41.
+- 2009-09-30 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-09-30 — Mr. Brady (PA) moved to suspend the rules and agree to the resolution, as amended.
+- 2009-09-30 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR H10085)
+- 2009-09-30 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR H10085)